UBC-STAT/stat-406/syllabus.md

 assignment": you do them on your own and submit by the accompanying assignment deadline.
 They're just on Canvas to make grading easier for the TAs.
 Just like the Assignments, only 4 will count, but because they're on Canvas, your lowest score will get dropped.
+They will be open for 1 week up to the deadline.
-You can complete it anytime by the deadline (I'll try to make sure that they open at the start of the module), but you only get **one** chance.
+You can complete it anytime by the deadline, but you only get **one** chance.